don’t worry, an RRSP can help you retire happy

-Whether you’re dreaming of sitting on the dock at the cottage with your feet dangling in the water, travelling the world, or just spending time with the grand-kids, it’s never too late to start saving for your retirement plans with RRSP contributions.
+Whether you’re dreaming of sitting on the dock at the cottage with your feet dangling in the water, traveling the world, or just spending time with the grandkids, it’s never too late to start saving for your retirement plans with RRSP contributions.

-RRSPs must be de-registered by the end of the year in which you turn 71.
+Keep in mind, RRSPs must be de-registered by the end of the year in which you turn 71.
 You can either take the money out, purchase an RRIF, or an annuity.
-And just like our other investment products, all your RRSP deposits are guaranteed without limit by the Deposit Guarantee Corporation of Manitoba.
+And, just like our other investment products, all your RRSP deposits are guaranteed without limit by the Deposit Guarantee Corporation of Manitoba.

 Please note: a $100 fee will be applied to any full or partial registered product transfer out.